 February 20, 2018

-Last month, House Minority Leader called one-time corporate employee bonuses crumbs and the right-wing blogosphere, media outlets and Republican lawmakers pounced, labeling her “out of touch.”
+Last month, after House Minority Leader Nancy Pelosi called one-time corporate employee bonuses “crumbs,” the right-wing blogosphere, media outlets and Republican lawmakers pounced, labeling her “out of touch.”

 It’s a particularly rich accusation considering that White House economic advisor Gary Cohn, a former Goldman Sachs president, last summer said a typical family of four would receive a $1,000 annual tax cut, which would allow them to “buy a new car,” or “remodel their kitchen.”
 This sentiment reflects a lack of awareness of the day-to-day lives of working people.
 A $1,000 after-tax wage increase spread over a year will not finance a kitchen remodel and certainly won’t buy a new car.